 Epworth United Methodist Church declares itself a Reconciling Congregation, seeking to welcome all persons, regardless of age, race, ethnicities, disabilities, gender, gender identity or sexual orientation, into the discipleship of Christian living and proclaim our commitment to seek the reconciliation of all persons to God and to each other through Jesus Christ.

 Epworth works hard to be a very welcoming place.
 We greet visitors warmly at our entrances and share the peace of Christ with them during worship.
-By joining the Reconciling Ministries Network (and being listed on their website as a Reconciling Congregation), adopting an inclusive welcoming statement and sharing it on our website and in each Etchings and church bulletin, by hosting the Journeying Toward Justice speaker series, and by including the RMN logo on our signage, Epworth is now signaling to the community that, as Rev. Karen Whitaker says each Sunday morning, ALL are welcome at Epworth.
+By joining the Reconciling Ministries Network, adopting an inclusive welcoming statement and sharing it on our website and in each Etchings and church bulletin, by hosting the Journeying Toward Justice speaker series, and by including the RMN logo on our signage, Epworth is now signaling to the community that, as Rev. Karen Whitaker says each Sunday morning, ALL are welcome at Epworth.

 Because the Covid-19 crisis has made it impossible to sponsor a speaker series in 2020, JTJ has donated the Epworth money in its budget to urgent local needs with two donations:

-The Religious Coalition for a Nonviolent Durham, to provide emergency food and shelter for nonviolent offenders released early from prison due to coronavirus concerns.
+The religious coalition for a Nonviolent Durham, to provide emergency food and shelter to nonviolent offenders released early from prison due to coronavirus concerns.

 The Thriving Communities Fund, administered by Durham’s Communities in Partnership (CIP).
 CIP is a local, grass-roots organization whose mission is to organize and cultivate long-term residents, especially residents of color and low wealth, to work towards racial, economic, and social liberation.

 As locally-owned restaurants and shops struggle in the pandemic crisis, your business matters.